igrafx/KNIME-Mining-connector/howto.md

 ```bash
 conda activate <Your Environment Name>
 ```
-Doing this will activate the environment you created above and you will then be able to install the package.
+Doing this will activate the environment you created above, and you will then be able to install the package.
 Finally, you can install **the latest** the iGrafx SDK with the following command:
 ```bash
 pip install igrafx-mining-sdk